7. Save Assessment

 External Assessor Account Access Time Period:

-If you are an External Assessor/Guest and have completed your last pending assessment in Chalk & Wire/CWPro but requested a resubmission, your account will remain active and accessible for another seven days.
+If you are an External Assessor/Guest and have completed your last pending assessment in Anthology Portfolio/CWPro but requested a resubmission, your account will remain active and accessible for another seven days.
 If the student resubmits before the seven days have passed, your account will remain active until seven days after you assess their resubmission.
 If the student does not resubmit within seven days, your account will become expired until there is a new task (assessment or survey) for you to complete.

 If you requested a resubmission in error or have changed your mind, you can withdraw the request.
 Please note, however, that once the student resubmits the work this functionality is no longer valid.